 There’s also a kid’s version for budding explores aged 8 and up.
 It’s less photo focused and includes more interesting facts.

-Travel couples will love this round up of 75 destinations, written by the couple behind HoneyTrek who is currently on year seven of their honeymoon around the world.
+Travel couples will love this round up of 75 destinations, written by the couple behind HoneyTrek who have been on a honeymoon around the world since 2012.

 Chapters are organised by interests (mountains, beaches, deserts, lakes etc.), and for each place, there are practical tips and ideas for couple adventures.
 It’s both informational and inspirational.

 This book makes us want to go on an epic US road trip!
 It covers every state in the US with ideas on where to go, what to eat, local festivals, and little-known facts.
 It also includes 10 Canadian provinces.
 It’s not a guidebook but is a great starting point for planning a US adventure.